Jayson-Fong/Khaopiak/README.md

    secret
 8. Run `npx wrangler secret put PRIVATE_KEY_HEX` and set a private key hex value
 9. Run `npx wrangler secret put PUBLIC_KEY_HEX` and set a public key hex value
-10. Run `wrangler deploy` to publish the API to Cloudflare Workers
+10. Run `npx wrangler deploy` to publish the API to Cloudflare Workers

+To deploy an updated version of Khaopiak:

+1. Run `npx wrangler deploy` to publish the API to Cloudflare Workers

 ### Recommended headers